 5.2.
 Unauthorized Access.
-Both parties will take reasonable steps to prevent unauthorized access to the System, including without limitation by protecting its passwords and other log-in information.
-Either party will notify the other party immediately of any known or suspected unauthorized use of the System or breach of its security and will use best efforts to stop said breach.
+Both Parties will take reasonable steps to prevent unauthorized access to the System, including without limitation by protecting its passwords and other log-in information.
+Either Party will notify the other Party immediately of any known or suspected unauthorized use of the System or breach of its security and will use best efforts to stop said breach.

 5.4.
 Users & System Access.
-Customer is responsible and liable for: (a) Users’ use of the System, including without limitation unauthorized User conduct and any User conduct that would violate the requirements of this Agreement; and (b) any use of the System through Customer’s account, whether authorized or unauthorized.
+Customer is responsible and liable for: (a) Users’ use of the Services, including without limitation unauthorized User conduct and any User conduct that would violate the requirements of this Agreement; and (b) any use of the System through Customer’s account, whether authorized or unauthorized.

 6. IP & FEEDBACK.

 6.2.
 Feedback.
-Company has not agreed to and does not agree to treat as confidential any Feedback (as defined below) Customer or Users provide to Company, and nothing in this Agreement or in the parties’ dealings arising out of or related to this Agreement will restrict Company’s right to use, profit from, disclose, publish, keep secret, or otherwise exploit Feedback, without compensating or crediting Customer or the User in question.
-Notwithstanding the provisions of Article 7 below, Feedback will not be considered Confidential Information, provided information Customer transmits with Feedback or related to Feedback may be considered Confidential Information. (“Feedback” refers to any suggestion or idea for improving or otherwise modifying any of Company’s products or services.)
+Company has not agreed to and does not agree to treat as confidential any Feedback (as defined below) Customer or Users provide to Company, and nothing in this Agreement or in the Parties’ dealings arising out of or related to this Agreement will restrict Company’s right to use, profit from, disclose, publish, keep secret, or otherwise exploit Feedback, without compensating or crediting Customer or the User in question.
+Notwithstanding the provisions of Section 7 below, Feedback will not be considered Confidential Information, provided information Customer transmits with Feedback or related to Feedback may be considered Confidential Information. (“Feedback” refers to any suggestion or idea for improving or otherwise modifying any of Company’s products or services.)

 7.4.
 Retention of Rights.
 This Agreement does not transfer ownership of Confidential Information or grant a license thereto.
-The parties will retain all right, title, and interest in and to all Confidential Information.
+The Parties will retain all right, title, and interest in and to all Confidential Information.

 7.5.
 Exception & Immunity.
-Pursuant to the Defend Trade Secrets Act of 2016, 18 USC Section 1833(b), both parties acknowledge that, notwithstanding the foregoing or any other provision of this Agreement:
+Pursuant to the Defend Trade Secrets Act of 2016, 18 USC Section 1833(b), both Parties acknowledge that, notwithstanding the foregoing or any other provision of this Agreement: